rustydigg918/Sharda_Securities/README.md

 -  *(a) Check your recent activity(if you see it being accessed at some odd time, immediately inform the IT team).*
 -  *(b) Your account involvement(e.g. Avoid syncing your Guru & Jana mail to different websites, especially your browser add-ons/extensions).*
 -  *(c) Consider Enabling the 2-step verification or use the Authenticator app to login(as recommended by IT team).*

+### 3.10  SPAM: Lesser it is, safer you are
+-  *(a) Use filters and mark e-mails as spam to help your email provider(google/microsoft/iCloud etc.) block it more effectively.*
+-  *(b) Disable the automatic downloading of HTML graphics in your mails.*
+-  *(c) Never click on links or download open attachments in spam mails*

+### 3.11  Social Check-ins: Things you should not do.
+-  *Don't check-in at airport/railway stations when you're leaving for vacation.*
+-  *Don't check-in on Instagram/Facebook when you take those holiday pictures.*
+-  *REASON: The more data is about you online, the more cyber criminals can gather and use to compromise you.
+In some cases, this info can be used to break into your house while you're away.*

+### 3.12  How is social scams evolving into cyber scams.
+**Three common tricks you may come across**

+-  *Shocking or fake celebrity news, cyver criminals would use anything to draw your attention.*
+-  *FREE stuffs(Mobile phones, Free trips, Free beauty products etc.). it always works.*
+-  *LIMITED TIME DISCOUNT: It says **click here** now the discount is only available for today.*

+### 3.13  Links you must not click on(unless you're sure).
+**Three common tricks you may come across**

+-  *Any short link that you have no idea where they lead.*
+-  *Any e-mail or attachment link that you never requested or were expecting.*
+-  *Any shady Facebook apps(especially those who claim to let you see who visited your profile)*

+### 3.14  Stop measuring yourself based on cyber habits of others.

+-  *So what if they don't use two-factor Authentication?.
+Don't compare, you use it.*
+-  *So what if they don't care about basic cyber security etiquettes(checking e-mail before opening/clicking on links or attachments, only accessing https based websites etc.)?
+You do it.*
+-  *So what if they don't update all their softwares or backup their data? you do it because you know it's important.*